• Skip to primary navigation

 Using music at group times ignites children’s learning across many areas, and teaches rhythm, beat, turn taking, popular culture and songs from around the world.
 Visiting shows and excursions complement our in-house music and movement learning.

-A Speech Pathology and Occupational Therapy (SPOT) program runs three days a week so that all children the year before school are able to participate.
-It is a small group program co-run by speech pathologists, occupational therapists, and educators.
-Families receive updates, including take-home information sheets about the specific skills the program has been focusing on developing in children.
+A Speech, Physio and Occupational Therapy (SPOT) program is a small group program co-facilitated by speech pathologists, occupational therapists, and educators.
+Families receive updates, including take-home information sheets about the specific skills the program has been focusing on.

 ‘Ninganah No More’ Aboriginal Language Program